Published 26 Mar 2023

 Requiring an EIA template may vary depending on the guidelines and regulations of the specific jurisdiction where the proposed project or activity will take place.
 Some jurisdictions may require it as mandated by law, while others may deem it optional.

-- Failing to consider alternatives – EIAs are performed to assess environmental impacts and discover ways to mitigate or avoid them.
-Thus, it’s important to consider all possible options and evaluate their potential effects before reaching a final decision.
+• Failing to consider alternatives – EIAs help discover ways to mitigate potential environmental impacts of a project so it’s important to consider all possible options before reaching a final decision.

 Environmental Aspects and Impacts Evaluation Tool